 ALSO READ'Contraceptive pills driving fall in ovarian cancer deaths' Japan's Ohsumi wins Nobel Prize for cell 'recycling' work Yoshinori Ohsumi of Japan wins Nobel Medicine Prize Need for standardisation of care for pancreatic cancer: Docs Tobacco giants lose appeal against UK plain packaging rules

+In the latest cancer treatments, expensive molecular-targeted drugs are used, putting a large strain on both the medical economy and the state coffers.
 "This latest research could pave the way for medical institutions to use flufenamic acid - a much cheaper cold drug - which has unexpectedly been proven to be effective at fighting cancers," said Shinya Tanaka from the Hokkaido.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)